 Step 5: Now Select “Use the following IP address” (It is In the Radio Button Form).
-Enter You IP, Subnet Mask and Default Gateway.
+Enter Your IP, Subnet Mask, and Default Gateway.
 Then Enter Preferred DNS Server and then enter Alternate DNS Server.
 Then Check the “Validate settings upon exit” and click on OK.

-Step 6: Close the “Local Are Connection Properties” Window.
+Step 6: Close the “Local Area Connection Properties” Window.

-Step 7: Window will verify the connection.
-It is 99% successful process but if not, then you can go to Troubleshoot Wizard.
+Step 7: The window will verify the connection.
+It is a 99% successful process but if not, then you can go to Troubleshoot Wizard.

-Step 8: You can go to the Command Prompt and do “ipconfig” to that network adapter setting are successfully installed or not.
+Step 8: You can go to the Command Prompt and do “ipconfig” to the network adapter setting is successfully installed or not.